-Within the project 'Extreme rainfall events in Sweden and their importance for local planning' two main tasks have been the focus: a) identifying trends of precipitation extremes in Sweden using daily precipitation observations from 220 stations during the period 1961-2004, and b) projecting future changes in the extremes over the next 100 years by using a weather generator developed for Sweden.
+Within project 'Extreme rainfall events in Sweden and their importance for local planning' two main tasks have been the focus: a) identifying trends of precipitation extremes in Sweden using daily precipitation observations from 220 stations during the period 1961-2004, and b) projecting future changes in the extremes over the next 100 years by using a weather generator developed for Sweden.
 Extreme precipitation is expressed in terms of eight indices, which are chosen from a much larger set of possible indices based on the discussion between the authors and the reference group of the project.
 They describe specific aspects of extreme precipitation considered to be important for Sweden.
-Indices quantifying means and extreme conditions including dry conditions are included.
+These also include indices quantifying means as well as dry conditions.
 All indices are calculated based on daily precipitation from measurements or simulations by the weather generator developed in this project.